Prince Hot 100 List - July '13

 "Eric is an outstanding player with a rocket serve," Ross said.
 "I began very tentatively, but as the match progressed, I gained confidence in my shots.
 My main weapon was my passing shot that won me points even when I was on the defensive."
 Ross won, 7-5;7-5.

 Ross went on to reach the consolation semifinals of this tournament.
-His performance earned him a 5-2 record for the month of June and moved him up into the top 100 on the College Recruiting List.
+His performance earned him a 5-2 record for the month of June and moved him up into the top 100 on the Class Rankings List.

 Ross's coaches, Frank Baritot and Budi Susanto of the Pennsylvania Tennis Academy, describe Ross as a ball-striker.
 "I believe I take the ball on the rise well, thereby taking time away from my opponent," Ross said. " I also believe I have a strong forehand that I am able to hit well from most parts of the court.
 My greatest strength though, in my opinion, is my ability to control my emotions, whether they are negative or positive."